wintermute101/swhid-rs/README.md

 ## Correctness & Scope

-- **SWHID v1.2 compliant** — Full adherence to the SWHID v1.2 specification and ISO/IEC 18670:2025
+- **SWHID v1.2 compliant** — Full adherence to the SWHID v1.2 specification and ISO/IEC 18670:2025, with the exception of using collision-detecting SHA-1 instead of regular SHA1
 - **VCS-compatible hashing** — Uses SWHID v1.2 algorithms compatible with Git for VCS objects
 - **Cross-platform** — Works on Unix and non-Unix systems
 - **Security-focused** — Uses collision-detecting SHA-1 for enhanced security
-- **Well-tested** — 151 tests with 100% coverage

 ### Platform Notes
 - **Unix systems** — Respects executable permissions for SWHID v1.2 compliance